-The British Red Cross has a nifty first aid and emergency app.
+The British Red Cross has a nifty first aid and emergency app especially for babies and children.
 Download it and look through it as a refresher from time to time.
 Trusty Youtube can run you through many useful first aid scenarios.

 Like this story?
 Here’s more we think you’ll enjoy:

 Doctors in the Singapore CBD